Table of Contents[Hide][Show]

 Open 9 a.m. to 5 p.m.

-Then exit through the Hirakawamon Gate of the Imperial Palace East and walk to the next destination.
+Exit through the Hirakawamon Gate of the Imperial Palace East and walk to the next destination.
 If you need a drink or snack, duck into 1 Chrome-1 Hitosubashi, across from the north gate of the Imperial Palace East Garden for a convenience store and a sandwich shop.

 National Museum of Modern Art—MOMAT